-Each building is different and depending on the duration that a building was shut, additional work may be necessary to ensure buildings are safely recommissioned before occupancy.
+Each building is different and depending on the duration that a building was shut down prior to lockdown, additional work may be necessary to ensure buildings are safely recommissioned before occupancy.
 If Solar Thermal systems are installed refer to the respective manufacturer's commissioning guidance before reinstatement.
 It is recommended that building supervisors ensure buildings are safely recommissioned by a competent person before occupancy where necessary.
+Further guidance on Coronavirus and HVAC is available from CIBSE as follows: